alyssahx-wong/BuddyBeasts/README.md

 - **Crystals** fuel leveling: `level = floor(crystals / 100) + 1`
 - Evolution is **manual** — triggered from the Profile page when requirements are met
-- Only **Penguin** currently has unique evolved sprites; other beasts keep their base form
+- Note:Only Penguin currently has unique evolved sprites; other beasts keep their base form.
+For future developments, all other creatures will have its own evolved animation.

 ---